Shop::Wildberries::ProductsList - Wildberries product list scraper

-Using the Wildberries product scraper, you can get product data from search results by keyword or from a list of products in a specific category or brand.
-With it, you can collect a database of product links, track product price dynamics, changes in the number of reviews or ratings, collect product images, or information about available colors and sizes.
-A list of advertisements is also collected separately, indicating the position of each in the organic search results.
-The scraper provides the ability to set result sorting and specify a pickup point.
+Using the Wildberries product parser, you can retrieve product data from search results by keyword or from a list of products in a specific category or brand.
+It can be used to collect a database of product links, track price dynamics, changes in the number of reviews or ratings, and collect product images or information about available colors and sizes.
+Additionally, a separate list of advertisements is collected, indicating the position of each in the organic search results.
+The parser provides the ability to set result sorting and specify a pickup point.

-A-Parser's functionality allows you to save scraping settings for future use (presets), set a scraping schedule, and much more.
-You can use automatic query multiplication, substitution of sub-queries from files, iteration over alphanumeric combinations and lists to get the maximum possible number of results.
+A-Parser functionality allows you to save parsing settings for future use (presets), set parsing schedules, and much more.
+You can use automatic query multiplication, substitution of subqueries from files, and iteration of alphanumeric combinations and lists to obtain the maximum possible number of results.

 Collected data